ajz3d/3dc-scripts/README.md

 ### Isolate to/Move Back from UV-Set
 Two scripts that might be very useful when unwrapping a model for texturing.
 If your asset consists of multiple retopo groups, managing and inspecting its UVs can be problematic because the puny human perception makes catching wrongly unwrapped islands a very time consuming and error-prone process when those islands are located in a forest of wrapped garbage.

-Isolating to UV-Set will move all visibile retopo groups to a UV-set called *isolatedUVSet*.
+Isolating to UV-Set will move all visible retopo groups to a UV-set called *isolatedUVSet*.
 UVs will be automatically auto-scaled within that set in sake of better visibility.
 Unwrap the mesh and launch the *Move back from isolation* script.

 *Move back from isolation* will move all geometry from *isolatedUVSet* back to UV set called the *default* and *Auto Scale* this whole set.
 Initially I wanted to store the origin UV set of each isolated geometry in some variable, but it turned out that it is impossible to determine via scripting to which UV set a visible retopo groups belongs to.
 So this is a limitation of this script for now: a UV set called *default* **must** be present in the retopo room.
 Otherwise the move operation will fail and the geometry will stay in the *isolatedUVSet*.